CommanderLake/AI-gamer/README.md

-An crap attempt at making an AI play Halo 2 on Windows 7.
+A crap attempt at making an AI play Halo 2 on Windows 7.